EndingCredits/EndingCredits.github.io/_posts/2017-7-5-Set-Networks.md

 #### Other layer types

-This section will cover two alternatives to the general set transofmration layer: the set layer used by [Ravanbakhsh et al.](https://arxiv.org/abs/1611.04500) and the T-net of [Qi et al.](https://arxiv.org/abs/1612.00593).
+This section will cover two alternatives to the general set transformation layer: the set layer used by [Ravanbakhsh et al.](https://arxiv.org/abs/1611.04500) and the T-net of [Qi et al.](https://arxiv.org/abs/1612.00593).

 So far we have been combining our elements with our context in a very simple way: merely concatenating them together.
 This method is pretty robust to a number of different tasks (at least the ones I've tried it on), but in many cases there may be better ways of combining them.
 We will cover a couple of useful alternatives for classifying 3D point clouds: an optimisation used by [Ravanbakhsh et al.](https://arxiv.org/abs/1611.04500) and the T-net